 Electric service in Washington County is provided by the Omaha and Burt County PPDs.
 Both cellular and landline telephone services are available in the county.
-The emergency manager reports that overall cell service is good in the county, with Verizon having stronger coverage.
-He is in the process of testing other coverage.
+The emergency manager reports that overall cell service is good in the county.

 The Arlington VFD listed bridge limits in their district as a top concern.
 No local officials or fire departments reported any issues with roads.
 The regional Hazard Mitigation Plan contains complete critical infrastructure lists; see HMP link in Appendix C.